Pacific Northwest National Laboratory Post Doctorate RA - Radiochemical Analysis in RICHLAND, Washington

 Directorate: National Security

-This position is for a radiochemist to participate in a wide variety of research and development efforts involving radiochemistry, analytical chemistry, and mass spectrometry for characterization, quantitative, and forensic analysis of nuclear material in environmental matrices, including the development of novel separation technologies for the Radiochemical Analysis (RA) group.
+This position is for a scientist to participate in research and development efforts assessing particulate flow in various nuclear scenarios.
+The research will be multi-faceted to include materials synthesis, data collection and evaluation in various nuclear processing environments and will involve analytical chemistry techniques and forensic analysis of nuclear material in various matrices.
+This work includes the development of novel R&D for nuclear material analysis within the Radiochemical Analysis (RA) group.

-This position will include both experimental and theoretical studies, with applications including national and homeland security with an emphasis on nuclear security and energy.
-Both independently and in collaboration with project teams, the position will support a range of US government and private clients.
-The research group seeking to fill this position supports a number of critical national security missions along with missions relating to environmental monitoring, isotope production, next generation nuclear fuel cycles, and international nuclear safeguards and treaty monitoring.
+This position will include synthetic method development and deployment of novel materials in a nuclear environment in support of national security.
+The position will support a range of US government projects, both independent and in collaboration with other project teams.
+The research group seeking to fill this position supports a number of critical national security missions along with missions relating to environmental monitoring, isotope detection, next generation nuclear fuel cycles, and international nuclear safeguards and treaty monitoring.
 Projects within the research group range from highly applied projects in support of the U.S. Government to fundamental projects in the areas of nuclear science and novel technology exploration.

 Candidates must have received a PhD within the past five years (60 months) or within the next 8 months from an accredited college or university.

 The top candidate will have a growing record of independent contributions to research programs and possess the ability to interact with dynamic, multi-disciplinary teams.
-Experience working with chemicals and dispersible radioactive materials in a laboratory setting is required.
-Experience handling radioactive materials and performing separations and chemical/instrumental analysis on these materials including molecular and chemical analytical techniques in support of characterization of nuclear or radioactive particles and debris is especially desired.
+Experience in nuclear materials, materials synthesis, data analysis and visualization is requested.
+Experience working in a laboratory setting is required.

 Must have strong written and oral communication skills and the ability to work both with minimal supervision and within teams.
 The top candidate must have excellent attention to detail and a demonstrated ability for meticulous, reproducible work and documentation.